brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 Methods
 ^^^^^^^

-.. function:: invlink(d::Dependent, x, transform::Bool=true)
+.. function:: invlink(d::AbstractDependent, x, transform::Bool=true)

     Apply a node-specific inverse-link transformation.
 In this method, the link transformation is defined to be the identity function.
-This method may be redefined for subtypes of ``Dependent`` to implement different link transformations.
+This method may be redefined for subtypes of ``AbstractDependent`` to implement different link transformations.

     **Arguments**